-She said what really helped her improve her skills was joining the Remodelers Council in 1997 and a peer-review groups, Remodelers Advantage.
+She said what really helped her improve her skills was joining the Remodelers Council in 1997 and two peerreview groups, Remodelers Advantage Group and Business Networks.
 She now meets with 11 other remodelers from across the country twice a year to sharpen her skills.

-Back when she started in 1995, she heard comments that she didn't know what she was doing, but those comments have disappeared over the years, she said.
+Back when she started in 1995 working for homeowners, she heard comments that she didn't know what she was doing, but those comments have disappeared over the years, she said.

 No doubt Greymark's many awards have had something to do with those comments disappearing.
-Greymark Construction won the Greater Houston Builders Association Grand Remodeler prize from 2010 and 2015, in addition to the Chrysalis Award for the nation's best Universal Design.
+Greymark Construction won the Greater Houston Builders Association Grand Remodeler prize in 2010, 2011 and 2012, in addition to the 2012 Chrysalis Award for the nation's best Universal Design in 2012.
 Greymark received a Texas Lone Star award for Best Historic Renovation.